(a) The Department shall provide forensic science services for the District of Columbia, which may include:

 (10) Emerging fields in forensic science.

-(b) The Department shall provide these forensic science services upon request to:
+(b) The Department shall provide the forensic science services described in subsection (a) of this section upon request to:

 (1) District agencies, including: